What is FERPA?

 - Any outside party that has the student’s written consent

-- School officials (SSCC or District employees in an administrative, supervisory, academic, research, or support staff position) who have legitimate educational interests
+- School officials (NSC or District employees in an administrative, supervisory, academic, research, or support staff position) who have legitimate educational interests

 - Federal and State officials requiring access to education records involving an audit or evaluation or compliance with educational programs